diamante0018/ExtensionScript/README.md

 - NET_Print Arguments are duplicate packets, entity reference and the message itself.
 I suspect duplicate packets are necessary because we are using the UDP protocol.
 - Q_rsqrt This function calculates the reverse square root of a given float number
 - DvarModifyMaxClients Modifies the dvar sv_maxclients to whatever value is specified within 0-512

+General Trivia:
+- com_printDebug bool dvar is not used
+- Rekt RCE patch is a one line NOP that doesn't address the real issue (easily undone)
+- NetSendPacket and QueryInfo NOP undoing doesn't do anything
+- sv_kickBanTime is a float dvar (even though it stores time expressed in seconds) and it's parameters are modified by TeknoMW3S.dll
+- sv_kickBanTime new DvarValues are: current 3600f * 3f, max 60f * 60f * 24f * 7f, default 3600f * 3f, min 0.0f

 Special thanks to [S3VDITO](https://github.com/S3VDITO)